 Time and time again, human centered design (HCD) has shown that by moving through three phases – Inspiration, Ideation, and Implementation – any individual or team can design a solution that will meet the needs of the end-user facing those challenges.

-In this detailed overview of the human-centered design process, we’ll share more about HCD, how it’s different from design thinking, real-world case studies, and some inspiring videos.
+In this first installment of our #LearnHCD series, we’ll share a detailed overview of the human-centered design process, how it’s different from design thinking, real-world case studies, and some inspiring videos.

 “Human-centered design is a philosophy, not a precise set of methods, but one that assumes that innovation should start by getting close to users and observing their activities.”-Donald A. Norman, Co-founder of Nielsen Norman Group